Homesteading Family Logo

 Easy Homemade Sugar Scrub

-This easy homemade sugar scrub is a fantastic product to have in your house year-round.
-Whether it’s the dry weather from the woodstove, or cracked hands from working in the garden, this will be your new favorite remedy for healing dry hands, exfoliating, and adding the perfect amount of moisture back into your skin.
+This easy homemade hand and body sugar scrub recipe is a fantastic product to use year-round.
+Whether you’re suffering from dry weather from the wood stove or cracked hands from working in the garden, this will be your new favorite DIY solution for healing and exfoliating dry skin.
+As a bonus, the coconut oil adds the perfect amount of moisture back into your skin.

 Homemade sugar scrub in a glass container.

-If you are anything like me, wintertime can be rather harsh on your skin and hands.
-The need for heat in our homes definitely has a tendency to dry out everything including our bodies!
-Combine that with the many times our hands are in the water to clean away germs, and we have a need for some pampering to help heal those dry, cracked hands.
+Wintertime on the homestead can be rather harsh on your skin and hands.
+The need for heat in our homes definitely tends to dry out everything, including our bodies!
+Combine that with the many times our hands are in the water to clean away germs, and we need some pampering.

-When exfoliating the body, I recommend only using it two to three times a week.
+I recommend only using sugar scrub two to three times a week.
 Scrubbing too often can irritate your skin.
-However, you can apply it more often on your hands if needed.
+However, you can apply it more often to your hands if needed.

 As you use it, you will continue to see the benefits.
 Your moisturized skin will glow!
 Your body will thank you, and you will feel like you created your own mini spa!